 “The music I make is all about the depths of self-exploration the heights of human consciousness.
 Even though the world can be ugly, I try to bring positive vibes…’

-If you’re a fan of Fliptrix’s signature flows and seamless semantics, then ‘Patterns Of Escapism’ represents his most accomplished solo work to date.
+If you’re a fan of Fliptrix’s signature flows and seamless semantics, then ‘INEXHALE’, his latest album, represents his most accomplished solo work to date.
 Why?
-Because everything he has done in music has trodden a very strategic path, an arc if you will, interlinked and interwoven, like a story, a six LP saga, each usurping the last, extending the tale.
+Because everything he has done in music has trodden a very strategic path, an arc if you will, interlinked and interwoven, like a story, each LP usurping the last, extending the tale.

 Patterns of Escapism (2016)